-Note: This is a long running task that and might take a few minutes to complete. cmgr will provide intermediate task status.
+Note: This is a long running task that and might take a few minutes to complete.
+The cmgr command will provide intermediate task status.

-'''

-cmgr> stop ha_services on nodeB for cluster test-cluster force
+cmgr> stop ha_services on nodeB for cluster test-cluster force admin online resource_group RGname in cluster Clustername cmgr> set cluster test-cluster

-'''